mmvrstudio/REGEX-Tutorial_for_Beginners/README.md

 ## Summary

     The regex I will be discribing are Hex values, commonly used for color using the hexadecimal color code format.
-    In the web we may use hex triplet (hex color code) to represent colors on a web page.
+    Hex triplet / hex color code is meant to represent colors on a web page.
-    For the hex color code there are two formats:
+    For the hex color code there are two formats, and both start with a #:
          1- The standard hex triplet
          2- The shorthand hex format
-    Both formats start with a #.

     Example:  /^#?([a-f0-9]{6}|[a-f0-9]{3})$/